 Family Meals Establish Lifetime Nutrition Habits

-The results showed that those who ate meals with family as adolescents were more likely to eat fruit and dark green and orange vegetables and drink fewer soft drinks as young adults.
+The results showed that those who ate meals with family as adolescents were more likely to eat fruit and dark green and orange vegetables and drink fewer soft drinks than young adults.

 The frequency of family meals during adolescence also predicted eating meals more frequently as adults.
 Those who experienced more family meals were more likely to have higher intakes of key nutrients, such as potassium, calcium, magnesium, and the like.

-The researchers say the results demonstrate that structured meal times with family are associated with improved diet quality for young adults.
-Families should be encouraged to share meals together as often as is practically possible.
+The researchers say the results demonstrate that structured mealtimes with family are associated with improved diet quality for young adults.
+Families should be encouraged to share meals together as often as is possible.